ImageMagick/Usage-Markdown/morphology/index.md

 '`Thinning`' images is actually more commonly used than '`Thicken`', as it is used to reduce the shapes into more manageable forms, such as [Skeletons](#skeletons).
 Which, as will be discussed later, are meant to be the center line of pixels between any two (or more) edges of the shape.

 A skeleton is important as it provides a very good description of a very complex shape.
 For example processing the image to find the number of loops, line segments, and how they are arranged, will tell you a lot about the shape that you have.

-So lets produce a '*Thinned Skeleton*' by '`Thinning`' the edges of the man shape down repeatedly, until only the center lines are left.
+So let's produce a '*Thinned Skeleton*' by '`Thinning`' the edges of the man shape down repeatedly, until only the center lines are left.

 ~~~
       convert man.gif  -morphology Thinning:-1 Skeleton  man_raw_thinned.gif